node-influx/node-influx/README.md

 ## Compatibility

-Version 5.x.x is compatible with InfluxDB 1.x on Node 6 and modern browsers
+Version 5.x.x is compatible with InfluxDB 1.x on Node 4 on onwards, and modern browsers

 Version 4.x.x is compatible with InfluxDB 0.9.x - 0.13.x on Node 0.12 and onwards